-- Multiple decision criteria.
-They used to be based mostly on technical criteria such as network coverage.
-However, in recent years, the focus has shifted to the return on investment (ROI) also depends on commercial data.
-As Ruediger Schicht from the Boston Consulting Group recently suggested in a post, customer satisfaction is key, and it’s not necessarily linked to network performance.
-Depending on their location and activities (e.g. living in rural or urban areas), clients’ expectations can vary a lot, and correspondingly, their satisfaction level.
+Multiple decision criteria are considered.
+In the past, investment decisions were primarily based on technical criteria such as network coverage.
+However, in recent years, the focus has shifted to the return on investment (ROI), which also depends on commercial data.
+Customer satisfaction is key—and it’s not necessarily linked to network performance.
+Depending on their location and activities (e.g., living in rural or urban areas), clients’ expectations can vary greatly, as can their corresponding level of satisfaction.

-- Decisions made in silos.
-Depending on technology (fiber, cable, mobile), telcos often make investment decisions separately.
-However, it’s important to remember that a customer does not differentiate between the type of network used.
-Whether he sits in his office, in his car, on the metro, or in a shopping mall, he wants the best service possible.
-Again, the challenge is to identify the locations where service improvements will lead to the maximum increase in satisfaction…and consumption.
+Decisions are made in silos.
+Depending on the available technology (fiber, cable, mobile), telcos often make investment decisions separately.
+However, it’s important to remember that a customer does not differentiate between the types of networks used.
+Whether they sit in their office, their car, or on the metro, the customer wants the best service possible.
+The challenge is to identify the locations where service improvements will lead to massively benefit these two areas: satisfaction and consumption.

-Since customer satisfaction is key for telco investment decisions, the main question is: how do you measure it?
+We’ve established that customer satisfaction is key for telco investment decisions.
+Now, the main question remains: how do you measure that metric?
 Customer surveys may seem like the easiest way, but they are not the most efficient.
-They are costly, intrusive, the sample might be not representative enough, and last but not least, it’s a one-shot, static picture, whereas satisfaction is a constantly-evolving parameter, and there are better ways to measure it.
+Surveys are often costly and intrusive; even worse, the sample might not be representative of the true consumer base.
+Last but not least, a survey is a one-shot, static picture.
+Satisfaction is a constantly-evolving parameter, and there are better ways to measure it.

 In fact, most of the data reflecting customer satisfaction already exist at the telco level – yet this information is available in hidden or underutilized data sources.
-Mixing and enriching data coming from call centers, network performance centers and Call Detail Records (CDRs) allows you to track customer value and create more meaningful insights about customer satisfaction than a survey because it’s dynamic and can be directly linked to customer value.
-From a financial perspective, that value is much more important than satisfaction itself.
+Indeed, mixing and enriching data coming from call centers, network performance centers, and Call Detail Records (CDRs) allows you to track customer value and create more meaningful insights about customer satisfaction.

-For example, you might think that low network performance in an area populated with low value clients is not an issue.
-But as you realize high value customers cross it every day during their commute travels, you will probably decide to invest in that area.
-Due to this customer traffic, the expected ROI is in fact quite high.
+For example, you might initially believe that low network performance in an area populated with low-value clients is not an issue.
+But once you realize that high-value customers cross this area every day during their commute, you will likely decide to invest in that area.
+Due to this customer traffic, the expected ROI is, in fact, quite high.